Bee Balm Medicinal Uses: How To Make Oswego Tea

 Growing Bee Balm

-The medicinal herb grows quite easily in typical garden soil, but has also thrived in soil with a heavy clay content.
+The medicinal herb grows quite easily in typical garden soil but has also thrived in soil with a heavy clay content.
 Gardeners routinely have the best luck growing the herb in a dry soil with a solid alkaline content.
 Bee balm needs a partly shady to sunny spot to grow, Annie’s Remedy notes.

 Bee balm, or bergamot, blooms from June to July.
 Once the edible leaves and flowers are picked, they must be allowed to air dry for several days.
 Placing the flowers and blooms spaced so they are not touching on a paper bag is the simplest way to air dry the edible herb.